mapadah/Colors.ps1/README.md

 ## Windows Defender

-For some reason windows defender hates this and keeps deleteing it from my computer and might do it to you too, so i would suggest turning it off
+For some reason windows defender hates this and keeps deleting it from my computer and might do it to you too, so i would suggest turning it off.
-If you think this is a virus please check the source code [here](https://github.com/mapadah/Colors.ps1/blob/main/script.ps1).
+If you believe this is a virus please check the source code [here](https://github.com/mapadah/Colors.ps1/blob/main/script.ps1).

 ---